RiadhAdrani/ruvy/docs/md/learn/setup.md

 # Setup a new Project

-Unlike `React`, `Ruvy` is a framework, so it is recommended to build your whole app using it, we offer some
+Unlike `React`, `Ruvy` is a framework, so it is recommended to build your whole app using it, we suggest a few methods to create your project:

 ---